Aether (mythology): Rhapsodic Theogony

 Also possibly drawn from the Rhapsodies is an account of the creation of the world attributed to "Orpheus" by the sixth century AD chronographer John Malalas:

 Another Orphic verse fragment, also possibly from the Rhapsodies, is quoted in the Etymologicum Magnums entry on the name Phanes:

 Hymn to Aether

-The Orphic Hymns (3rd century AD?) are a collection of eighty-seven poems addressed to various deities or abstractions.
-The fifth Orphic Hymn was addressed to Aether:
+The Orphic Hymns (2nd or 3rd centuries AD?) are a collection of eighty-seven poems addressed to various deities or abstractions.
+The fifth Orphic Hymn, which prescribes an offering of saffron, addresses Aether as follows: